Our services are available as usual

 By making overpayments to your mortgage account, you can improve your flexibility when it comes to underpaying in the future.
 Any overpayments you make during each calendar year, within your product’s annual overpayment allowance, will contribute to and build up an overpayment reserve.
 For example, if you have an overpayment allowance of £10,000 over the course of a year and make a £1,000 overpayment in one month, you can use the £1,000 to pay reduced monthly payments at any time up to the value of the credit balance you have built up, provided all of your accounts are up to date.
 So if you find you want some flexibility with your monthly payments for a few months, your overpayment reserve can cover your monthly payments, or allow you to ‘underpay’ to reduce your monthly mortgage payment.

 The charge for obtaining a valuation report of a property, also known as a valuation cost.
 Usually the fee increases with the value of the property.

 This is where the interest rate offered by the provider varies and can move up and down with market fluctuations

 Another word for the person selling the property.

 When you buy a property, the process of legally transferring ownership from the seller to the buyer, as well as the various checks and searches that need to be completed, is known as conveyancing.

 With Nationwide, you can arrange for your conveyancing to be carried out through our Nationwide Conveyancing Service.
-We've teamed up with a company called Legal Marketing Services (LMS) who provide the Nationwide Conveyancing Service on our behalf.
-LMS work with various conveyancers up and down the country who will work as hard as we do to meet your needs.
+We've teamed up with a company called Enact who provide the Nationwide Conveyancing Service on our behalf.
+Enact work with various conveyancers up and down the country who will work as hard as we do to meet your needs.